Jewish feminism: Haredi approaches

 In the fall of 2015, the Agudath Israel of America, which is part of haredi Judaism, denounced moves to ordain women, and went even further, declaring Yeshivat Maharat, Yeshivat Chovevei Torah, Open Orthodoxy, and other affiliated entities to be similar to other dissident movements throughout Jewish history in having rejected basic tenets of Judaism.
 Nevertheless, most haredi women are exposed to modern ideas and secular education, unlike most haredi men.
 Prof. Tamar El-or explored changes in women's lives and the impact of mixed educational cultures on women's empowerment in her seminal book, Educated and Ignorant about the education of women in the Gur Hassidic community.
 However, in 2016 it was learned that the Satmar sect issued a decree warning that university education for women was "dangerous".
-Written in Yiddish, the decree warned:

-"It has lately become the new trend that girls and married women are pursuing degrees in special education.
+Written in Yiddish, the decree warned:It has lately become the new trend that girls and married women are pursuing degrees in special education.
 Some attend classes and others online.
 And so we'd like to let their parents know that it is against the Torah.

 We will be very strict about this.
 No girls attending our school are allowed to study and get a degree.
 It is dangerous.
 Girls who will not abide will be forced to leave our school.
-Also, we will not give any jobs or teaching position in the school to girls who've been to college or have a degree.
+Also, we will not give any jobs or teaching positions in the school to girls who've been to college or have a degree.

 We have to keep our school safe and we can't allow any secular influences in our holy environment.
-It is against the base upon which our Mosed was built."

-There are some signs of a feminist movement beginning to sprout in the haredi world, especially in Israel.
+It is against the base upon which our Mosed was built.There are some signs of a feminist movement beginning to sprout in the haredi world, especially in Israel.
 During the 2013 Israeli elections, Esti Shushan led a feminist drive to force haredi political parties to allow women to run on their lists (the parties currently forbid women from running).
-The campaign, called on haredi women to refuse to vote for parties that exclude women.
+The campaign called on haredi women to refuse to vote for parties that exclude women.
 In addition, during the 2013 municipal elections in Israel, three haredi women took an unprecedented step and ran for their local municipalities—Shira Gergi in Safed, Ruth Colian in Petach Tikva, and Racheli Ibenboim in Jerusalem.
 Gergi is the only one who was elected, becoming the first haredi woman to sit on a municipal council, and becoming the first woman on the Safed council in twenty years.